 Contact the ITS Service Center for help with campus computing and information technology questions.
 Call 734-764-HELP (4357), chat or submit a help ticket online.
 The ITS Service Center can help with:

 - Computing accounts

 - Google Apps (G Suite) for Education

 - And much more

 Connect to the Internet & U-M Network

 MWireless is the most secure and fastest wireless network on campus and is available in most campus buildings.
-The Health System provides a WiFi network in their locations.
+Michigan Medicine provides a WiFi network in their locations.

 Ask campus visitors to use MGuest, a limited WiFi network that does not require a uniqname and password.